 - Relevant risk assessment or occupation health & safety (OH&S) declarations

 Required IT skills

-Students should be conversant with searching for relevant articles via electronic means, the use of Canvas, and word processing, spreadsheet and presentation software.
-Specialist IT skills may be required for some projects and students should negotiate training opportunities with their supervisor(s).
+Students should be conversant with searching for relevant articles via electronic means, using Canvas, word processing, spreadsheet and presentation software.
+Specialist IT skills may be required for some projects, and students should negotiate training opportunities with their supervisor(s).